contributte/gopay/README.markdown

 First you create form with appropriate payment buttons.
 Every payment channel has its own button.
-You can easily add buttons to your form with 'bindForm' method:
+You can easily add buttons to your form with `bindForm` method:

 	$gopay->bindForm($form, array(
 		callback($this, 'submittedForm'),